 PATRON 2: You look like a movie star, with your red lipstick and the blonde wig.

 PATRON 3: Cheers, love.

 On slow weeknights, to distract myself from the frustration of poor tippers, I talk to Kylie and another ex-dancer, Steph.
 Steph is a classic beauty with an oval face and heart-shaped lips.
-Apparently she used to have a lot of piercings and waist-length black extensions, and people called her Raven.
-She has a silver pendant shaped like the club’s logo with ‘Raven’ engraved on the back.
-Kylie’s says ‘Marie.’
+Apparently she used to have a lot of piercings and waist-length black extensions, and people called her Ebony.
+She has a silver pendant shaped like the club’s logo with ‘Ebony’ engraved on the back.
+Kylie’s says ‘Eloise.’
 Neither of them is quick to condemn stripping, but I learn things.
 I learn, for example, about the weirdos.
 One was in love was his mother.
 That was all he and Steph would talk about.
 When his mum finally died, he brought in one of her nightgowns and tried to get Steph to wear it.
 Kylie had a guy with long hair, with whom she would exchange sessions of hair braiding at $300 per hour.
 Both Steph and Kylie are most repulsed by the sniffers.

 “Some guys come in their pants, but…” Kylie shrugs.
 “Being sniffed, though.
 I mean–.”
 She grabs my arm and runs her nose up the length of it, inhaling noisily.
 “You can’t hide how gross it is.
 You just have to look away so they can’t see your face.”
 I shudder, and think about why the sniffing is so repulsive.
 Smell is important to a sexual encounter, and for a lonely man the smell of women must be intoxicating, but the club is not really a place for sex.
 The lap dance room is strictly monitored.
 There is no grinding, no penetration, only talk and gentle groping—it’s more pornography than prostitution, and when that line of intimacy is crossed, things get creepy.